Work-Life Balance in the New Normal - 5 Ways Businesses Can Help

 2. Promote Precise Working Hours

 Companies that allow flexible working hours should also promote precise working hours.
 This means that an employee can have the freedom to choose to work at their most productive hours, but their working time should have a clear beginning and end.
 This is particularly relevant for employees in the hybrid work setup, when there may be a temptation to bring work home to meet deadlines.
-Over time, this can have a significant impact on their mindset, as it leads to fatigue and difficulty delineating work hours, and even burnout
+Over time, this can have a significant impact on their mindset, as it leads to fatigue and difficulty delineating work hours, and even burnout.

-3. Foster Autonomy and Accountabilityman sipping coffee at desk
+3. Foster Autonomy and Accountability

 One of the best ways to achieve a work-life balance is to give employees a sense of autonomy.
 In a hybrid or remote work scenario, supervisors may not be available to answer questions or offer encouragement.
 When employees are empowered to make appropriate decisions on their own, they work more efficiently and are more invested in outcomes for the whole team.
 Work-life balance allows employees to do the work they need to at the best time that best suits them.